denistsoi/franklinchen.github.io/source/_posts/2013-03-17-finally-doing-some-latin-music-jamming-on-flute.markdown

 ## Chess

 At some point in the evening, I needed a break from playing music and from socializing and decided to rest.
 However, it turned out that my "rest" consisted of relaxing in a chair while closing my eyes and... [playing blindfold chess](/blog/2013/03/17/my-second-ever-blindfold-chess-game/)!

+## (Update of 2014-03-16)

+Abby and I couldn't make it to Henry's St. Patrick Day party in 2014.
+I felt sad about this, but our other plans made earlier made it impractical to try to attend.